RPAcceptance

 How can efficiency potentials of Robotic Process Automation be sustainably established by promoting acceptance?

-This is owed to two types of influencing factors: the conscious disregard of the provided insights due to a lack of acceptance, and the associated unconscious prejudices and cognitive distortions, so-called biases.
-Examples of bias include an excessive preference for the status quo over change (status quo bias) and an inability to adapt one's thoughts to new evidence and information quickly enough (conservatism bias).
-To overcome these hurdles, a holistic approach to the use of RPA in companies must be developed while simultaneously ensuring employee acceptance.
+Two types of influencing factors are responsible for this: the conscious disregard of the knowledge gained due to a lack of acceptance of this and the associated unconscious prejudices and cognitive distortions, so-called biases.
+Examples of biases include an excessive preference for the status quo over change (status quo bias) and an inability to adapt one's thinking to new evidence and information quickly enough (conservatism bias).
+To overcome these hurdles, a holistic approach to using RPA in organizations while ensuring employee buy-in must be developed.

-In addition to the technological and system-based adaptation, this approach also requires a transformation of the company organisation and culture.
-This is particularly challenging for SMEs due to limited human and financial resources.
-The goal of the research project "RPAcceptance" is therefore to develop an acceptance model that includes the essential influencing factors regarding the acceptance of RPA.
-These influencing factors will be empirically tested by means of a questionnaire study, a behaviour-oriented laboratory experiment and an online study in order to develop a sustainable approach to the systematic use of RPA by ensuring employee acceptance.
+In addition to technological and systems adaptation, this approach also calls for a necessary transformation of corporate organization and culture.
+For SMEs, this is particularly challenging due to limited human and financial resources.
+The aim of the "RPAcceptance" research project is therefore to develop an acceptance model that encompasses the key influencing factors with regard to the acceptance of RPA.
+These influencing factors will be empirically tested by a questionnaire study, a behavioral laboratory experiment and an online study in order to develop a sustainable approach for the systematic use of RPA by ensuring employee acceptance.

-Cooperation partner: Institute for Industrial Management FIR e.
+Cooperation partner: Research Association FIR e.
 V. at RWTH Aachen University

-Funding body: The IGF project 21512 N of Institute for Industrial Management FIR e.
-V. at RWTH Aachen University is funded through the German Federation of Industrial Research Associations (AiF) via the programme to promote joint industrial research (IGF) of the Federal Ministry for Economic Affairs and Energy (BMWi) based on a decision by the German Bundestag.
+Sponsor: The IGF project 21512 N of the Research Association FIR e.
+V. at RWTH Aachen University is funded by the German Federal Ministry for Economic Affairs and Energy (BMWi) via the AiF as part of the program for the promotion of joint industrial research (IGF) based on a resolution of the German Bundestag.

 Project period: November 2020 - October 2022